Rampage Through Time (PlayStation)

 Rampage Through Time isn’t just a horrible game.
 It is atrocious.
 Midway tried to fix the main problem, the repetitiveness of the first two games by adding mini-games, but that made a bad game even worse.
 Add to that a poor AI and poor controls and you have an unplayable game.
 If you happen to come across Rampage Through Time run as fast as you can in the opposite direction.

-If you enjoyed this Rampage Through Time review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Rampage Through Time review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!